 Can I leave calming music on all day for my anxious dog?

 Yes, leaving therapeutic music on throughout the day is generally safe and often beneficial for highly anxious dogs.
 However, provide 2-3 hours of quiet time daily to prevent auditory fatigue and maintain the music's effectiveness.
-Continuous exposure works best when using specifically designed canine music rather than human classical music, as dog-targeted compositions account for their different hearing sensitivities.

 What's the difference between regular music and music specifically designed for dogs?